ChannelizeIO/Channelize-Whiteboard-SDK/README.md

     7. Highlighter (Teacher can highlight text in uploaded .pdf file)

 - Full Screen mode: Both teacher and students can use full screen mode independently.
-- Uploading file: Teachers can upload PPT,WORD,PDF,JPG,PNG files which will be broadcasted to   the attendees / Students.
+- Uploading file: Teachers can upload PPT, WORD, PDF, JPG, PNG files which will be broadcasted to the attendees / Students.
 Teachers can then annotate these files.

 - Bonus features:
     1. Announcements: Teacher can do announcements in text and image forms.
     2. Polls: Teachers can raise a poll (question) with four options and students can choose one of the four options as an answer.